smashgg/developer-portal/docs/widgets/registration.md

 </div>
 ```

-When you add it to your webpage it should look something like this
+When you add it to your webpage, it will look like this
  (Below is using an iframe width of 750 and a height of 1000):

 <div style="width:750;">